 Their involvement was supposed to begin at The Great American Bash pay-per-view, the last pay-per-view before SummerSlam.
 The idea was for the Jackass guys to cost Umaga the match, handing him his first loss and making him drop the Intercontinental Championship to Jeff Hardy.
 This would set up the ambitious handicap match at SummerSlam.

-The other Jackass guys were still available for the match but WWE decided without Knoxville, it was a deal-breaker.
-I guess you could say WWE canceled it, but it was Knoxville who inspired that decision on WWE’s behalf.
+The other Jackass guys were still available for the match, but WWE decided that it was a deal-breaker without Knoxville.
+I guess you could say WWE canceled it, but Knoxville inspired that decision on WWE’s behalf.
 Instead of the intriguing Jackass vs. Umaga match, we got a somewhat forgettable triple threat for the Intercontinental Championship — Umaga vs. Carlito vs. Mr. Kennedy.

 The most shocking part of this proposed program?
 Jackass was booked to defeat Umaga!
 The match may have been a train wreck, but the booking decision alone makes it a missed part of WWE history that we very well still could have been talking about to this day!
 Instead, we are talking about how things never came to fruition.

 Johnny Knoxville from Jackass Appears for WWE in 2008

 A year later, on the October 13th, 2008 edition of Monday Night RAW, Johnny Knoxville would make his debut WWE television appearance.
 For a change, everything went as planned on this appearance!
 There’s a theme here… it’s that the Jackass guys seem to get under the big superstar’s skins.
 First, it was Umaga, then this time Johnny Knoxville found himself caught in an entertaining feud with The Great Khali.
 Nothing went wrong here; the segment still had fans split, though.
 If you were a Jackass fan, chances are you enjoyed this!